Los Angeles Felony Defense Attorney

 Understanding Felony Expungement in California

 Expungement in California offers individuals convicted of felonies a chance to clear their criminal record under certain circumstances.
-While it does not erase the conviction, it can improve prospects.

 - Expungement Process: Allows withdrawal of a guilty plea or dismissal of a conviction.